|

 The

-those in the UK and around the world who are enthusiasts
+in the UK and around the world who are enthusiasts for British

-for British cooking, its past traditions and future
+cooking, its past traditions and future potential.
+Most of

-potential.
-Most of the recipes on Trust's web site are
+the recipes on Trust's web site are indeed traditional and,

-many of which are now part and parcel of our contemporary
+by other cultures, many of which are now part and parcel of

-that everything in the Kitchen should be the pre-War
+then, is not that everything in the Kitchen should be the

-idea of British, important though that foundation is,
+pre-War idea of British, important though that foundation

 The

-aim of which is to stimulate the awareness and involvement
+which is to stimulate the awareness and involvement of the

-of the general public in British food and cooking and
+general public in British food and cooking and to foster the

 Have